bbfrederick/derivdelay/INSTALL.rst

 Required dependencies
 `````````````````````

-The delayderiv requires the following to be installed:
+The derivdelay requires the following to be installed:

 -  Python >= 3.9
 -  numpy

-Installing the delayderiv package
+Installing the derivdelay package
 ````````````````````````````````

 Once you have installed the prerequisites, cd into the package